adobe/experience-platform-streaming-connect/README.md

 #### Features

 * Seamlessly ingest events from your Kafka topic to Adobe Experience Platform
-* Support for Authenticated streaming connections with integration with Adobe's Identity Management Service
+* Authenticated collection of data using Adobe's Identity Management Service
-* Support for Batching of requests (for reduced network calls)
+* Batching of messages for reduced network calls & higher throughput

 ### Quick Start

-We have included a setup script that automates the configuration needed in the AEP Platform by creating the following
+We have included a quick-start script which automates configuration by creating the following artifacts
-* Register a Sample Schema
+* Sample XDM (Experience Data Model) schema
-* Creating a Dataset for the Schema
+* Dataset to collect streamed records
-* Creating a Streaming Ingestion endpoint to send data
+* Data Collection URL
-* Setting up a Kafka topic in local cluster, along with configuring the AEP Sink Kafka Connector.
+* Kafka topic on your local machine, along with necessary configuration for the AEP Connector
-* Running a Sample Data Generator to hydrate the topic

 Following figure illustrates steps simulated by setup script.